Elastigirl: Legacy and commendations

 Helen has been consistently acknowledged in media retrospectives and rankings as one of Pixar's standout characters.
-Rolling Stone ranked Helen Pixar's 14th best character and second highest-ranking Incredibles character, behind Edna (ninth).
+Rolling Stone ranked Helen Pixar's 14th best Pixar character and second highest-ranking Incredibles character, behind Edna (ninth).
 In 2017, Vanessa Bogart of /Film named Helen her favorite Pixar character.
 Writing for the same publication, Josh Spiegel called her one of Pixar's most complex characters and ranked her seventh.
-She has been described by several publications as one of the greatest fictional mothers depicted on screen, including Time, the Los Vegas Review-Journal, Catholic Digest, Today's Parent, the Cape Cod Times, and The Birmingham News.
+She has been described by several publications as one of fiction's greatest on-screen mothers, including Time, the Los Vegas Review-Journal, Catholic Digest, Today's Parent, the Cape Cod Times, and The Birmingham News.
 In a 2013 user poll by LoveFilm, the character was voted the "top screen mum".
 Additional publications—including The Liberty Champion, Collider, The Daily Register, the Minnesota Star Tribune, and USA Today—have featured her among the best mothers in animation and film history.
 Within the context of animated films, Progga Paromita of Bdnews24.com recognized Helen as an example of an independent mother who maintains a compelling arc of her own, despite her supporting role in the first film.
 Deeming her the true hero of The Incredibles, writer and cartoonist Sarah Boxer said she not only subverts the trend of deceased or absent mothers in animated films, but suggests "a view of what animated movies could be—not another desperate attempt to assert the inalienable rights of men, but an incredible world where everyone has rights and powers, even the mothers".
 She has also been described as a positive female role model by outlets such as the San Francisco Chronicle and CNET.
 Tamina Summersgill of Palatinate said that, by positioning women in the workplace as beneficial to all parties, The Incredibles established "the working mother, [as] a role-model for viewers no matter their gender or generation".
 In an interview with The New York Times columnist Maureen Dowd, some members of the CIA's Band of Sisters named Helen their favorite female crime-fighter, and described themselves as "a work force of Elastigirls".